-Honors Program: The visual arts department offers opportunities to enroll in honors courses from its department.
-ART 360, 361, 460, 461, and 462 are eligible as honors courses; other courses may be considered for honors status subject to faculty approval.
-Visual arts majors must pass a minimum of nine hours of honors courses within the discipline and a minimum of nine hours from the honors courses of other departments.
-Each course must be passed with a B or better.
-Eighteen hours of honors courses are required for the honors degree.
-For other honors program policies, see "Honors Program" found in the "Administration of the Curriculum" section of this catalogue.
+Honors Program: The visual arts department offers the opportunity to enroll in the following courses for honors credit: ART 360, 361, 362, 460, 461, 462, and PHI 275.
+Other ART courses may also be considered for honors status subject to faculty approval.
+For honors program policies, see "Honors College" found in the "Administration of the Curriculum" section of the catalogue.